-1047.
+- 1110.
 The majority of the petitioners did not submit information before the IACHR-established deadline.
 Petitioner Edwin Elias Vasquez Puris reported, in a communication of November 6, 2013, that with regard to provision 2, pertaining to recognition of time of service, the State has not complied with enforcing all of the rights to "retirement and other labor benefits," which he is entitled to under Peruvian law.
 Regarding the commitment to pay US\$5,000, he claimed that he has only received US\$3,000, and that he did not submit himself to a new process of evaluation and confirmation because the conditions that existed prior have not changed and, therefore, he resigned from his judge position (Vocal Superior).
-He further reported that the State has not held the public apology ceremony to the present day.
+He further reported that the State has not held the public apology ceremony to the present day. - 1111.

-1048.
 Petitioner Fidel Gregorio Quevedo reported, in a communication of October 14, 2013, that the State had only paid him US\$3,500 as financial reparation and that it had not recognized time of service for the period he had not worked for purposes of pension and, therefore, he had filed a suit in court on this issue.
-Meanwhile, petitioner Carlos Felipe Linares Vera Portocarreño reported, in a communication of October 9, 2013, that the State has not complied with the commitment regarding reinstatement of his original position, and regarding the new process of confirmation by an impartial judge.
+Meanwhile, petitioner Carlos Felipe Linares Vera Portocarreño reported, in a communication of October 9, 2013, that the State has not complied with the commitment regarding reinstatement of his original position, and regarding the new process of confirmation by an impartial judge. - 1112.
+On December 3, 2014, the IACHR requested updated information from the parties.
+As of the close of this report, the State has not submitted the requested information.
+For his part, on December 19, 2014 one of the petitioners reported that the State has not complied with any of the terms of the agreement. - 1113.

-1049.
 In view of the information received, the IACHR concludes that the friendly settlement agreement signed by the parties has been complied with in part, and it will therefore continue monitoring the items still pending.